 Rotarians have helped immunize more than 2 billion children against polio in 122 countries.
 For as little as $0.60, a child can be protected against this crippling disease for life.

+Your gift to the PolioPlus Fund is eligible for Paul Harris Society recognition.
 You can maximize support for polio eradication within your club and your community by organizing a fundraiser.
 Get some ideas.

 Help get the word out about our efforts to fight polio.